 OPTIC NERVE FILMS

-Most recently, Optic Nerve Films produced Haida Modern, the latest feature documentary from acclaimed filmmaker Charles Wilkinson, about one of Canada’s greatest living artists, legendary Haida carver Robert Davidson.
-The film was an official selection at Hot Docs 2020, won Best Canadian Film at the Festival International du Film sur l'Art and won Most Popular Canadian Documentary at the Vancouver International Film Festival.
+• Haida Modern, a feature documentary about the life, work and activism of one of Canada’s greatest living artists — legendary Haida carver, Robert Davidson.
+Directed by acclaimed filmmaker Charles Wilkinson, the film was an official selection at Hot Docs International Documentary Film Festival and won Best Canadian Film at the Festival International du Film sur l'Art, Best Feature Length Documentary at the Leo Awards, and Most Popular Canadian Documentary at the Vancouver International Film Festival;

-Before that Optic Nerve produced After the Sirens for CBC Television, a documentary about the epidemic of PTSD amongst paramedics that was nominated for Best Documentary by the Academy of Canadian Cinema & Television, the Yorkton Film Festival and the Leo Awards.
+• After the Sirens, a one-hour broadcast documentary for CBC Television about the epidemic of PTSD amongst paramedics.
+Written and directed by Kevin Eastwood, the film was awarded The Mindset Award for Best Mental Health reporting at the Canadian Association of Journalists (CAJ) annual conference, and was nominated for Best Documentary by the Academy of Canadian Cinema & Television, the Yorkton Film Festival and the Leo Awards;

 On the scripted side, Optic Nerve produced Preggoland, a feature comedy directed by Jacob Tierney and starring Sonja Bennett, James Caan and Danny Trejo.
 The film premiered as a Special Presentation at the Toronto International Film Festival where it received rave reviews and went on to win Most Popular Canadian Film at the Vancouver International Film Festival, Best in Show at the Fargo Film Festival, and the Audience Award for Best Film at the Omaha Film Festival.